 Messages should be:

-- Understandable.
-Phrase your messages clearly, in non-technical terms and avoid obscure error codes.
+- Phrase your messages clearly, in non-technical terms and avoid obscure error codes.

-- Readable — user has to be able to read the message in his/her own pace, think about it, understand it.
-Adding countdown timers (visible or not) and forcing user to read&understand the message in X seconds is not acceptable,
+- User has to be able to read the message in his/her own pace, think about it, understand it.

-- Specific instead of general.
-If the message is reporting a problem concerning a specific object or application, use the object or application name when referring to it.
+- If the message is reporting a problem concerning a specific object or application, use the object or application name when referring to it.

-- Polite, non-terrifying and non-blaming.
-Avoid wording that terrifies the user ("fatal", "illegal"), blames him for his behavior, and be polite.
+- Avoid wording that terrifies the user ("fatal", "illegal"), blames him for his behavior, and be polite.